Viyond/LStore/README.md

 # LStore
-the LStore base on rocksdb with netty protocol,and easy to use,and of course,billions of **KEY-VALUE pair** can easily store into it!And query them with **ms** latency.It'll be awesome if you run it on **SSD**.
+The LStore base on rocksdb is easy to use,and of course,ten billions of **KEY-VALUE pair** can easily store into it!And query them in **ms** latency with LStore-Client.It'll be awesome if you run it on **SSD**.

 ##### this version is not for release,I'm still working on it!